Visit aka.ms/mfasetup to easily enhance the security of your online accounts with multi-factor authentication (MFA).

 Ans.
 7 Benefits of MFA

-- It offers greater security layers than 2FA.
+- It offers more incredible security layers than 2FA.

 - It is compatible with Single Sign-On (SSO) solutions.